Crochet heart blanket made of red, teal, gray, and white squares draped over a cream armchair in a bright white room.

 Free crochet heart blanket pattern

-Looking for a sweet and cozy project that’s easy to make and fun to customize?
-This crochet heart blanket pattern is advanced beginner–friendly and made from individual heart squares that are sewn together to create a bold, graphic blanket design.
-Each square features a simple heart motif worked in double crochet stitches, making the pattern both approachable and relaxing to crochet.
+Looking for a sweet and cozy crochet blanket that’s fun to customize?
+This free crochet heart blanket pattern is made from individual heart squares that are sewn together to create a bold, graphic throw.
+It’s an advanced beginner-friendly project that’s worked one square at a time, so it feels manageable and relaxing to crochet.

 Quick answer